kudobuzz/api-standards/README.md

 * Specify optional fields in a comma separated list.
 * Formats should be in the form of api/v2/resource/{id}
 * Design resource representations.
 Don’t simply represent database tables.
+* Support field projections on resources.
+Allow clients to reduce the number of fields that come back in the response.

 ### Good URL examples
 * List of magazines: